graphaware/neo4j-reco/README.md

 /**
  * {@link com.graphaware.reco.neo4j.engine.Neo4jTopLevelDelegatingEngine} that recommends friends by first trying to
  * read pre-computed recommendations from the graph, then (if there aren't enough results) by computing the friends in
- * real-time using {@link com.graphaware.reco.integration.engine.FriendsComputingEngine}.
+ * real-time using {@link com.graphaware.reco.integration.FriendsComputingEngine}.
  */
 public final class FriendsRecommendationEngine extends Neo4jTopLevelDelegatingEngine {